 Jewish Pioneer Families

-The New Mexico Jewish Pioneer Family project, launched by NMJHS in 2002, was designed to uncover and preserve the valuable history of pioneer Jewish families in New Mexico.
+To ensure that these histories were preserved, The New Mexico Jewish Pioneer Family project, launched by NMJHS in 2002, was designed to uncover and preserve the valuable history of pioneer Jewish families in New Mexico.
 It was carried out in partnership with the Department of History and the Center for Regional Studies at the University of New Mexico.

-All of the material resides in the New Mexico Jewish Historical Collection at the State Records and Archives Center in Santa Fe, which is accessible to scholars and family members.
+Currently, these written materials reside in the New Mexico Jewish Historical Collection at the State Records and Archives Center in Santa Fe, which is accessible to scholars and family members.
 Copies of the interviews have also been deposited at the Southwest Collection at the University of New Mexico’s Zimmerman Library.